indieBlog

 JF: What’s next is a romantic comedy called The Bar Downstairs and it’s a rom-com in the vein of You’ve Got Mail and Chef.
 I’m working on the latest draft and approaching the same financiers but also approaching certain studios about doing it together and we’re getting good responses.
 But look, we shot [Dating & New York] for 15 days almost two years ago.
 The part that most directors love about this is being on set, so I’m very excited to hopefully get back on set soon and keep making rom-coms.

-Thanks to Jonah for chatting with us about the film!
-Learn more about DATING & NEW YORK at the IFC Films website or at datingandnewyork.movie.
+Thanks to Jonah for chatting with us about the DATING & NEW YORK.
+Learn more about the film at datingandnewyork.movie.

 This interview has been edited for clarity.